coetaur0/staticfg/README.md

 # StatiCFG
 Python3 control flow graph generator

-StatiCFG is a module that allows you to produce control flow graphs (CFGs) for Python 3 programs.
+StatiCFG is a package that can be used to produce control flow graphs (CFGs) for Python 3 programs.
 The CFGs it generates can be easily visualised with graphviz and used for control flow analysis.
-This analysis is actually the main purpose of the module, hence the name **StatiC**FG.
+This analysis is actually the main purpose of the module, hence the name of **StatiC**FG.

 ## Installation

 To install StatiCFG, simply clone this repository and run the command `pip3 install --upgrade .` inside of it.
+The package is also available on PyPi and can be directly installed with the command `pip3 install staticfg`.

 ## Usage